Aydin

 Efeler Hotel

-WHAT TO DO AND WHAT TO SEE IN AYDIN?
+WHAT TO DO AND SEE IN AYDIN?

 The centre of Aydin is small and one day is perfectly sufficient to comfortably see everything.
 As I said, my hotel was at one end of the Aydin’s main street – Adnan Menderes Boulevard.
 There are coffee shops and also some restaurants in this street, where you can sit down and have something to eat or drink.